Code of Conduct for Title IV Loans

 Ban on Staffing Assistance

-The College shall not request or accept from any lender assistance with financial aid office staffing unless any such assistance has been legislatively defined as acceptable.
+The University shall not request or accept from any lender assistance with financial aid office staffing unless any such assistance has been legislatively defined as acceptable.
 Lenders, for example, may provide professional development training to financial aid administrators, educational advising materials to borrowers, or assistance in state or federally declared natural disasters.

 Advisory Board Assistance